ibuddieat/zk_libcod/doc/added_dvars.md

     * Type: Boolean
     * Default: True
     * Effect: Toggle output of "Game session no longer available" game messages.
+  * `sv_authorizePort`
+    * Type: Integer
+    * Default: 20700
+    * Min.
+Value: 0
+    * Max.
+Value: 65535
+    * Effect: Port to use for communication to the authorize server (for player GUID calculation).
+  * `sv_authorizeServer`
+    * Type: String
+    * Default: "cod2master.activision.com"
+    * Effect: Hostname of the authorize server (for player GUID calculation) to communicate to.
+  * `sv_authorizeTimeout`
+    * Type: Integer
+    * Default: 3000
+    * Min.
+Value: 0
+    * Max.
+Value: 1200000
+    * Effect: The original authorize server timeout is 20 minutes.
+We default it to a few seconds to not have the game go dead once the authorize server goes offline (again).
+The timeout is defined in milliseconds.
   * `sv_botKickMessages`
     * Type: Boolean
     * Default: True